Kong/docs.konghq.com/app/contributing/style-guide.md

 When deciding which icon to use for a doc, use the following guidelines:

-1. Is there a unicode version?
+1. Is there a Unicode version?

-   We use unicode for common icons such as ✅ &nbsp; and ❌&nbsp;.
-You can copy and paste a unicode icon directly into markdown.
+   We use Unicode for common icons such as ✅ &nbsp; and ❌&nbsp;.
+You can copy and paste a Unicode icon directly into markdown.

 2. Is there a Font Awesome icon?

-   We also use a free version of Font Awesome to supplement unicode icons.
+   We also use a free version of Font Awesome to supplement Unicode icons.
    Check out [their catalog](https://fontawesome.com/v5/search?m=free) to find an icon code, then see our [icon usage instructions](/contributing/markdown-rules/#icons).